abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 The fact that we experience a particular object as something we don't like is because of the way we structure our values and priorities *within*.
-None of what we experience from the outside—be it community, people, activities, or responsibilities—has an objective, factual existence.
+None of what we experience from the outside---be it community, people, activities, or responsibilities---has an objective, factual existence.
 It's something that we experience through our internal senses.
 We give meaning to things, and, based on the meaning we give, we attach to this and hate that.
 We create an entire world out of what we